-St Mark's Monastery's richly ornamented 12th century church in Jerusalem is traditionally believed to occupy the site of the house belonging to Mary, mother of Mark the Evangelist, where Peter took refuge after escaping from the prison in which he had been confined by Herod Agrippa I (Acts 12,12-17).
-Just inside the church, to the right, is an inscription in Aramaic, and in the nave are a silver- mounted font and above this an icon of the Virgin which the monks ascribe to Luke the Evangelist (who is believed in the Eastern church to have painted the earliest, and therefore the authentic, icon of the Mother of God).
-There is also a richly carved patriarchal throne.
+Traditionally believed to occupy the house site of St. Mark's mother (Mary of Jerusalem), where St. Peter took refuge after escaping the prison cell he'd been confined to by Herod Agrippa I, St. Mark's Chapel serves as a place of worship for Jerusalem's tiny Syriac Orthodox community.
+More traditions point to this being the true site of the Last Supper and being built over the site where the Virgin Mary was baptised.
+Whatever you believe, this is one of Jerusalem's oldest churches, dating from the 12th century, and its richly decorated interior is not to be missed.
+Just inside the church to the right, is an inscription in Aramaic, and in the nave is an icon of the Virgin, which the monks ascribe to Luke the Evangelist (who is believed in the Eastern Church to have painted the earliest, and therefore most authentic, icon of the Virgin Mary).
+There is also an ornately-carved patriarchal throne.

-St James's Cathedral in Jerusalem dates from the time of the Crusades (12th century).
-The porch on the south side has a fine doorway of that period.
-The church has associations with two St Jameses.
-A chapel to the left of the entrance is believed to mark the spot where St James the Great, son of Zebedee, was beheaded in A.D.
-44 on the orders of Herod Agrippa I (Acts 12,2).
-According to the traditional account his body was transported by his disciples to Spain, where it later became the center of the cult of St James (Santiago) in the city which bears his name, Santiago de Compostela.
-Below the high altar is the tomb of the other St James, the Lord's Brother and the first bishop of Jerusalem, who was stoned to death in 62.
-On the south side of the cathedral is a doorway leading into the Etchmiadzin Chapel, in which stones from Sinai and Mount Tabor are preserved.
+Dating back to the 12th century and the time of the Crusades, St. James Cathedral has associations with two Jameses who were saints.
+A chapel to the left of the entrance is believed to mark the spot where St. James the Great (son of Zebedee) was beheaded in AD 44 on the orders of Herod Agrippa I. According to traditional accounts, his body was then transported by his disciples to Spain, where it later became the center of the cult of St. James (Santiago) in the city, which bears his name, Santiago de Compostela.
+Below the high altar is the tomb of the other St James, the first bishop of Jerusalem who was stoned to death in AD 62.
+On the south side of the church, a doorway leads into the Etchmiadzin Chapel in which stones from Sinai and Mount Tabor are preserved.